bakkenbaeck/iOS-handbook/style-guidelines/README.md

-# Hyper's Swift Style Guide
+# Bakken & Bæck's Swift Style Guide

 Our overarching goals are conciseness, readability, and simplicity.